-Sands has supported bereaved families and and health care professionals for over 40 years.
+Sands has supported bereaved families and and professionals for over 40 years.

 Through our consultancy services we help organisations develop and implement best practice to ensure bereaved parents receive the support they need when they need it most.

 We can support statutory, voluntary and corporate services on all issues relating to the death of a baby, ensuring that organisations and individuals have the knowledge, skills and confidence to work with the bereaved.